MohanGuo/Equivariant_Diffusion/blogpost.md

 ### Training Consistency Models

 Consistency models can either be trained by "distillation" from a pre-trained diffusion model, or in "isolation" as a standalone generative model from scratch.
 In the context of our work, we focused only on the latter because the distillation approach has a hard requirement of using a pretrained score based diffusion.
-Therefore we decided to train in isolation, building a consistency model from scratch.
 In order to train in isolation we ned to leverage the following unbiased estimator:

 $$ \nabla \log p_t(x_t) = - \mathbb{E} \left[ \frac{x_t - x}{t^2} \middle| x_t \right] \qquad \text{(27)}$$